ricky-tham/ricky-shayne-assignment1-csci2020u/README.md

 # Improvements
-Some improvements were made are thing such as using a directory selector for choosing your train and test data.
-Other improvements include...
+Some improvements were made are thing such as using a directory selector for choosing your train and test data by using file explorer.
+Other improvements include changing the design of the system to be light and dark blue, as well as changing fonts to be bolded.
+The table also has every cell coloured in the same blue design

 # How To Run
 To use this program yourself you must first open up your cmd or other